ARMmbed/mbed-os/spm/doc/INTRO.md

 ### Using secure partitions

-Secure partitions are located within the SPE, and must contain at least one set of related security operations (known as a secure function) or at least one Interrupt Request (IRQ).
-You can have multiple secure functions in a single secure partition.
+Secure partitions are located within the SPE, and must contain at least one set of related security operations (known as a root of trust service) or at least one Interrupt Request (IRQ).
+You can have multiple root of trust services in a single secure partition.

 For a secure partition, you need: